Fool, Ash Wednesday, London, 2011

 Tango, London, 2013

-Sleeping Soldier, Brescia, 2008
+Sleeping Soldier, Brescia, Italy, 2008

 Homenaje a Santa Teresa de Jesus, Avila, 2010

-In my performance ‘Homenaje a Santa Teresa’ I tried to experience the saint bodily, after having read and admired many of her teachings and writings.
-I went to Avila, where on a Saturday morning I cleaned and swept all the public spaces and pavements facing the monasteries’ outer walls in which she lived 500 years ago as a contemplative nun.
-Her rich spiritual and inner life, led to foundations of her new order, the Discalced Carmelitas, she founded together with St John of the Cross.
+In my performance Homenaje a Santa Teresa, I aimed to experience the Spanish saint bodily, after having read and admired many of her teachings and writings.
+I went to Ávila, where, on a Saturday morning, I cleaned and swept all the public spaces and pavements facing the outer walls of the monasteries in which she had lived 500 years ago as a contemplative nun.
+Her rich spiritual and inner life led to the foundation of a new order, the Discalced Carmelites, which she established together with St. John of the Cross.
+Through this performance, I aimed to engage physically with her devotion, creating a connection between ritual, labor, and the contemplative practices that shaped her life and work.